irido-cyclitis/SIF/readme.md

 Every pixel has it's RGB Color, So I converted the RGB values as Decimal values.
 The image above is Decimal to ASCII.

 The image is easy to read "by a software" and can be shrinked!

+Quality isn't a factor that affects file size, since it's storing the image in nearly-raw format